It appeared this would be troublesome.

 "You mean the brothers?
 I wouldn't play with that topic if I were you.
 See you… I'm going back to my post." the first guard said, leaving quickly.
 They all knew better than to joke about such an epic matter; the 'other side' of the family wasn't something anyone would want to provoke.

 "Look at these dunces, get back to work," barked a burly man in a commanding tone.
-He was the head guard of the Main Manor—Callus.
+He was the Head Guard of the Main Manor—Callus.

 The guards instantly scattered, vanishing as if they had never been there.

-I hope he isn't digging another hole for escape this time, he thought grimly.
+I hope he isn't digging another hole for escape this time. he thought grimly.

 The young master had many ways of frustrating him, and he wasn't about to take the blame for another escape.
 He would have to keep a closer eye on him.

 Blood frowned as he realized the commotion had already drawn unwanted attention.
-"Doing it this way would only earn us more eyes.
+"We can't go on like this.
 We have to do this silently, with as little noise as possible."

 Ballock turned his head.
 "Are you suggesting we dig?
 We don't even know the depth of this call."